SumiSastri/js-ES6-10/DOM/readme.md

 ```
 ## What are JavaScript Events and how do they work with the DOM?

 Events are notifications to the code base to do something based on user interaction.
-Baked into the window object are event listeners.
-Events can only be called once all the other functions in the execution stack have been called.
+They are call back-functions and are called only once all the other functions in the execution stack have been called.

-Events therefore are callback functions and part of the asynchronous, single-threaded nature of JavaScript.
+Multiple events can be fired at the same time due to the asynchronous, single-threaded nature of JavaScript.

- Message queue is where the event listeners are queued and wait for an event to occur.
+The call stack or message queue, is where the event listeners are queued, waiting for an event to occur.
 An event occurs when the user interacts with the UI and then the event listener methods are called.

 Event methods take 2 arguments - the event type (click, mouseover, scroll down, type key etc.,) - the call back function which executes actions based on the event type.